 - Kidney and liver function tests

-Sometimes a partial molar pregnancy can continue.
+Very rarely, a partial molar pregnancy can continue.
 A woman may choose to continue her pregnancy in the hope of having a successful birth and delivery.
 However, these are very high-risk pregnancies.
-Risks include bleeding, problems with blood pressure, and premature delivery (having the baby before it is fully developed).
-Also, the condition may become worse.
-Women need to thoroughly discuss the risks with their health care provider before continuing the pregnancy.
+Risks may include bleeding, problems with blood pressure, and premature delivery (having the baby before it is fully developed).
+In rare cases, the fetus is genetically normal.
+Women need to completely discuss the risks with their provider before continuing the pregnancy.

 A hysterectomy (surgery to remove the uterus) may be an option for older women who do not wish to become pregnant in the future.